IntelRealSense/realsense-ros/realsense_ros_person/README.md

-realsense_pt_demo released by Perc-China(draft)
+realsense_ros_person released by Perc-China(draft)
 ======================================
 This package contains a ROS wrapper for Intel's realsense_persontracking library.
-The realsense_pt_demo package provides an image-based strategy to track and recognize the people in front of the camera as a ROS nodelet.
+The realsense_ros_person package provides an image-based strategy to track and recognize the people in front of the camera as a ROS nodelet.
 For instance, it's guaranteed only with the RealSense device (tested with Depth and Color images received from ROS nodelet realsense_ros_camera).
 The objective of this module is to get the information(can be pose, orientation, id etc.) of a person( or a specific person) in the images.

 1. Hardwarei/Software Requirement
 --------------------------------------